WDD 330: Web Frontend Development II

 Overview

-Many of the changes we have already made were to prepare the site to be able to scale up to as many products as we would like.
-In this activity we will add products organized from four categories: Tents, Sleeping Bags, Backpacks, and Hammocks.
-We will need to change the index page to show our four categories, and then build a dynamic product-listing page that will pull the products from an API, and display them.
+Many of the changes you have already made were to prepare the site to be able to scale up to as many products as you would like.
+In this activity you will add products organized from four categories: Tents, Sleeping Bags, Backpacks, and Hammocks.
+You will need to change the index page to show the four categories, and then build a dynamic product listing page that will pull the products from an API, and display them.

 Instructions